infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Lifecycle/Aftercare.md

 # The Need for Aftercare

+- Once a child completes 18 years of age, they cease to be a minor and become an adult — whether living with their family or in the protective custody of the State.
+This age is significant for two reasons.
+	- One, it marks the end of the State’s responsibility, authority, and rights to care for the child, as per the principle of parens patriae .
+	- Two, the adult, now, possesses a different set of rights and is expected to assume more responsibility and learn to make their decisions more independently.
 - Transition of a young person from supervised CCIs to independent living throws challenges as well as opportunities to build resilience
 - Transition period is delicate and requires support and mentoring to make optimum use of resources and to realize their full potential